 B.S.E. in Computer Science and Minor in Statistics and Machine Learning | Magna Cum Laude

-Senior Thesis in Computer Vision under supervision of Prof. Jia Deng
+Senior Thesis in Computer Vision advised by Prof. Jia Deng.
+Paper accepted to CVPR 2020.

-Keywords: Deep Learning, Software Engineering, Research, Data Visualization, Web Development
+Keywords: Computer Vision, Deep Learning, Research, Software Engineering, Data Visualization

 - MAT 201: Multivariable Calculus (Fall 2015)